perl11/potion/doc/INTERNALS.md

       PN a, b, c;
     };

-Lastly, in any structs which are wrapped by a Potion object, you need to be sure that any object handles are marked volatile as well.
+In any structs which are wrapped by a Potion object, you need to be sure that any object handles are marked volatile as well.
 In the above case, the PN typedef handles that.

+Also be sure to not nest function calls which return PN objects.
+With an overly aggressive and incorrect compiler (gcc -O3) such intermediate results might be stored in a register, and the GC will not see this PN and move references to it away.
+Use temp.
+PN variables instead.

 This is a bit tedious to keep in mind, but is compensated for by Potion's automatic stack scanning (a technique which has brought easy
-C extensions to Ruby) and object convention
+C extensions to Ruby) and object convention.
-(if your object pointers are all 8-byte aligned, you won't need to write a GC marking function.)
+If your object pointers are all 8-byte aligned, you won't need to write a GC marking function.

 ## ~ the fixed memory section ~